 Shaking her head and rolling her eyes at the big lizard, Becky looked at Doug and said, “Why don’t you explain to his nibs how you’ve programmed the GPC.”

-Leaning back in the pilot’s couch, Doug said, “At your suggestion, Doctor, I’ve programmed two stops on our way to the Chrysalis system.
+Leaning back, Doug said, “At your suggestion, Doctor, I’ve programmed two stops on our way to the Chrysalis system.
 Easing our way to Chrysalis in a broad sweeping curve should make our origination point almost impossible to track.
 In fact, our last leg brings us toward the coordinates for your planetary system from a direction opposite Earth’s galactic position relative to Chrysalis.”

 “Excellent,” GooYee responded.